KirbySophia/video.game/README.md

 https://kirbysophia.github.io/video.game/index1.html

-a fantasy fighting game, that has three level with a boss at the end. has opening and ending screens, sound effects, backgound music and a short back story.
+A fantasy game, that has three level.
+Has opening and ending screens and a short back story.
 |hero and villian|

 LEVELS
-- first level has the intro and control, very easy.
-- second level has...
-- third level  has the boss and lots obstacles, fairly hard.
+- 3 different mazes
+- All unique

 Boss
-- has it only map
-- faster then hero
- - throws fire ball <br>
- - this might change with the child character
+- If you beat all the mazes you defeat the boss

 Hero
- - avoids obstacle by jumping over or jumping on the obstacle to defeat them.
- -  an a character the child come uo with.
-- get a sword at the end/boss battle.
+ - Escape all 3 mazes to escape from the boss